 One easy way to tell if the fat in your wild duck is tasty is to cut off the “Pope’s Nose,” or tail of the duck, and render out the fat in a small frying pan.
-If the fat smells icky, brine the duck with salt, sugar and garlic, plus any aromatic herbs that strike your fancy.
+If the fat smells icky, brine the duck.

 A note on all these duck recipes: If you use domestic geese or ducks for any of them, it is vital that after you thaw them out, you remove all of the body cavity fat and then prick the skin all around with the point of a filet knife or something else narrow and pointy.
 Domestic geese are flying pigs, raised for their delicious fat as much as their meat.